How Much to Tip Your Tattoo Artist

 The General Rule of Thumb

+Tips are never required, but always appreciated!
 A good starting point is to tip your tattoo artist similarly to how you would at a restaurant—typically 15% to 20% of the total cost of the tattoo.
 This percentage is a standard practice in many service industries and reflects your satisfaction with the artist’s work and the overall experience.

 Factors to Consider